 Late 1990’s – Five rhythms classes with Caitríona Nic Ghiollaphádraig.

 1999 – only the once, I went to Swing / Jive class / weekly evening on the outskirts of in Santa Fe, New Mexico.
 Got the socks danced off me being partnered with strong dancers who knew how to lead.

 2000 – I found Anne Margaret O’Malley / Ana’s Flamenco class in the Dublin City Arts Centre.
 A wonderful teacher.
 Performance included Utilitarian Church; Stillorgan Library; Whelan’s, Camden Street, Dublin 2002.
 I also took a two week class in Granada, Spain, 2004.
 I taught Flamenco in the community hall in Kildangan, Co.
 Kildare 2005 and in 2006 Ballinamore for a short while (plus Laban).

 2008 – Salsa class and evening @ the Moo wine bar, Ballinamore.
 A total Godsend of a class in 2008, every Friday night.
-At present, I cannot remember the name of our teacher.
-He was a great teacher.
+Andre, he was a great teacher.
 Not only did he teach a proper class, but continued the whole evening with salsa music and dancing.
 The Moo Wine bar closed that Autumn and so ended the fun Salsa Nights there.

 2009 – Set dancing – went to the week long class at the Joe Mooney summer school.

 2009-2011 – Sean nos and set dancing performance for the Traditional Irish Music course, Drumshanbo.
 Sean Nos also learnt at the Keadue festival and some other Sean Nos classes in Carrick on Shannon and Ballinamore.